-Public limited companies whose securities are admitted for trading and official listing on NASDAQ OMX Copenhagen A/S shall as soon as possible after the publication of inside information make all such information available to all investors on the company's website.
+Public limited companies whose securities are admitted for trading and official listing on Nasdaq Copenhagen A/S shall, as soon as possible after the publication of inside information, make all such information available to all investors on the company's website.

-As regards corporate governance, company announcements to NASDAQ OMX Copenhagen A/S and approved guidelines for the company's incentive pay system shall be published on the company's website, together with basic information about the issuer (i.e. company name, the address of the corporate headquarters, company registration number, etc.).
+As regards corporate governance, company announcements to Nasdaq Copenhagen A/S and approved guidelines for the company's incentive pay system must be published on the company's website, together with basic information about the issuer (i.e. company name, the address of the corporate headquarter, company registration number, etc.).

 Information disclosed on the company's website must be available for at least three years.
-Financial reports, however, shall be available for a minimum of five years from the date of disclosure.
+Financial reports, however, must be available for a minimum of 10 years from the date of disclosure.

-The Company's mandatory duty to prepare a statement on CSR, cf. question 5.1, below must be included in the annual report or be published on the company's website.
+The company's mandatory duty to prepare a statement on CSR (cf. question 5.1 below), must be included in the annual report or, alternatively, with a reference in the annual report, in another supplementary report or on the company's website.